jrask/rx-lab/revealjs-presentations/background.md

 * ….
 * Servlet 3.0 - 2009 - Async Servlet
 * Servlet 3.1 - 2013 - Nio
-    * Most framworks has some support for this
+    * Most framweorks has some support for this

 Note: Discuss, where are you today and why?
-DeferredResult, AsyncContext
+Spring, Jersey, DeferredResult, AsyncContext
 ---

-### Current "web" Programming Model
+### Current "http" Programming Model

 * Request-per-thread
     * Since < 1997
     * Good - Bad ?

+Note:
+* What does the request thread do most of the time?
-Note: Simple since it is easy to reason about.
-Good for cpu intensive.
-Bad since it is very hard to make it efficient.
-Hard to parallelize.
-Blocking!
+* Simple since it is easy to reason about and debug
+* Good for cpu intensive.
+* Bad since it is very hard to make it efficient.

-### Non-blocking IO
+* Hard and complex to parallelize.
+* Blocking!
+* What can we gain from a non-blocking model?

+---

+### Hmmm... lets discuss..

+***Non-blocking IO***

 * What does this mean?
 * Is it better and faster than blocking IO?

 Note: IO operations does not block calling thread.
 It scales better with many connections since it consumers fewer threads.

 ---

-### "Default" Java vs NodeJS
+### "Default" Java (backend?) vs NodeJS

 Java = Imperative & blocking
 ```java